Why Mexico is The Best Country For Clothing Manufacturers

 - Buy green space and build from the ground up

-Whatever route you take, you’ll have to decide whether to establish a presence through your U.S. corporation or do business through a shelter company to avoid taking on liability in Mexico.
+Whatever route you take, you’ll have to decide whether to establish a presence through your U.S. corporation or do business through Mexico shelter companies to avoid taking on liability in Mexico.

 While transitioning your manufacturing to a new nation presents a learning curve, the long-term benefits of diversifying your supply chain and establishing a presence in Mexico will continue to pay off as it establishes its reputation as the best country for clothing manufacturers.